vsngndhi/Sentiment-Analysis/README.md

 # DM-Project-Values2.xls
-This is output file containing values for accuracy, precision, recall and F-Score for embedding layer plus 1 hidden layer
+This is output file containing values for accuracy, precision, recall and F-Score for embedding layer plus 1 hidden layer To test this layer uncomment lines 56,62,82 and 111 in DM_Project.py file.
+The output is train data followed by test data in each line.

 # DM-Project-Values3.xls
-This is output file containing values for accuracy, precision, recall and F-Score for embedding layer plus 2 hidden layers
+This is output file containing values for accuracy, precision, recall and F-Score for embedding layer plus 2 hidden layers To test this layer uncomment lines 56,62, 63,82 and 111 in DM_Project.py file.
+The output is train data followed by test data in each line.

 # DM-Presentation.pptx
 Presentation for the entire project